supertriodo/Arena-Tracker/README.md

  * Minions are shown in white.
  * Spells are shown in yellow.
  * Weapons are shown in orange.
 * How do I reset the app so I can set the config info again?
+Or move the app its initial position and size.
  * With the app selected press ctrl+r
 * I get "File: ERROR:Saving card image to disk.
 Make sure HSCards dir is in the same place as the exe." or "File: ERROR:Cannot find arenaTemplate.png.
 Make sure HSCards dir is in the same place as the exe."
  * Make sure HSCards dir is in the same dir as the binary.